webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 We propose to reorganize the DOM pages (estimated at roughly 1200 pages) according to the guidelines above.
 Under these guidelines, all DOM pages would follow the URL structure, "dom/<object>/<member>" where <member> may be a property or method.
 Events may be treated either under proper objects (as in dom/PointerEvent - an object) or in the "events" namespace (as in dom/events/dblclick).

+===Reorganization procedure===

+With an eye toward automating the process of reorganizing the dom pages, the following outlines the steps required.

+* For the pages under [[dom/methods]]
+** If the page's '''Applies to''' field is set, move the page under the location specified in that field ** Otherwise, leave the page where it is

 ==Amending the content==
 We'll deal with this after we get reorganized.
 To be continued...